nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ## Order Factory
-The easiest way to create new orders is by using the built-in `OrderFactory`, which is automatically attached to every `TradingStrategy` class.
+The easiest way to create new orders is by using the built-in `OrderFactory`, which is automatically attached to every `Strategy` class.
 This factory will take care of lower level details - such as ensuring the correct trader ID and strategy ID are assigned, generation of a necessary initialization ID and timestamp, and abstracts away parameters which don't necessarily apply to the order type being created, or are only needed to specify more advanced execution instructions.

-This leaves the factory with simpler order creation methods to work with, all the examples will leverage an `OrderFactory` from within a `TradingStrategy` context.
+This leaves the factory with simpler order creation methods to work with, all the examples will leverage an `OrderFactory` from within a `Strategy` context.

 [API Reference](https://docs.nautilustrader.io/api_reference/common.html#module-nautilus_trader.common.factories)